Medicare and Medicaid

 Medicare is the federal health insurance program for people aged 65 or older and certain younger people with disabilities.

-Medicaid is a joint federal and state program that helps pay medical costs for people with limited income who meet certain eligibility criteria.
+Medicaid is a joint federal and state program that helps pay medical costs for people with limited income who meet specific eligibility criteria.
 Medicaid also offers financial assistance for nursing home and personal care services.
 Every state has different rules for Medicaid.

-Medicare Part B (Medical Insurance) helps cover doctor visits, outpatient care, medical supplies, some preventive services and other services, such as physical therapy and occupational therapy.
+Medicare Part B (medical insurance) helps cover doctor visits, outpatient care, medical supplies, some preventive services, and other services, such as physical therapy and occupational therapy.
 UT Physicians accepts Medicare Part B.

 Check the Texas Department of Insurance website for a list of companies that sell Medigap plans.

 This type of plan replaces traditional Medicare.
 If you belong to a Medicare Advantage plan (also called Medicare Part C or Medicare Replacement), it must cover at least the same benefits covered under Medicare Part A, Part B, and a Medigap policy.
 However, your costs may be different, and you may have extra benefits, such as coverage for prescription drugs or extra days in the hospital.
 You should contact your Medicare Advantage plan administrator for specific coverage information for the plan in which you are enrolled.
 If you have a Medicare Advantage plan, you do not need a Medigap policy.
 UT Physicians accepts the following Medicare Advantage plans: